 Our Performance Framework, which measures our success in delivering the Corporate Plan, also reflects the three pillars of value for money: economy, efficiency and effectiveness and is fully aligned to the Council's corporate objectives.
 The Council publishes an Annual Report, which takes stock of the progress made in delivery of the Corporate Plan objectives and uses comparative performance and cost measures to help shape the Council's refreshed objectives.
-2018/19 was the final year of the 2015-2019 Corporate Plan, and following the local elections in May 2019, a refreshed Corporate Plan will be presented during 2019.
+2019/20 was the first year of the newly adopted 2019-2023 Corporate Plan.

-Following the completion of an organisation-wide service transformation process in 2016/17, the Council developed, in partnership with its workforce, a new set of core values called 'CHOICE'.
+Following the completion of an organisation-wide service transformation process in 2016/17, the Council developed, in partnership with its workforce, a new set of core values called

+'CHOICE'.
 These values are reinforced and reflected in employee performance and behavioural objectives through the Council's approach to appraisal and employee development called PEP - Plan, Enable, Perform.